 By: Ed Weaver | NTL Sports | May 3, 2017

-The win improves the Lady Hornets' record to 10-1 (9-1 NTL Large School Division).
-The team is on the road at Athens this afternoon.
+The win gets the Hornets back to .500 on the year at 6-6 (6-4 NTL Large School Division).
+The team is on the road for a tough matchup with Athens this afternoon.